bowo-prasetyo/forkbuild/docs/Architecture.md

 plain data — no World, Group, Brick, renderer, history, or UI — which is exactly what keeps groups invisible to this layer and makes it trivially testable.

+TransformInput (application/TransformInput.js), added 0.1.49, parses and
+interprets numeric transform input — it never transforms anything. parseNumericValue(text) applies a strict grammar (10, 10.5, -3.75, +2,
+.5, surrounding whitespace; no exponentials, no units, no expressions) and returns structured results ({ valid, value } / { valid: false,
+reason: 'empty' | 'invalid-number' | 'non-finite' }). parsePanelInput()
+turns the four panel fields into one structured intent where empty fields mean "unchanged", never silent zero.
+No domain, renderer, or history dependencies; no transformed position is ever calculated here — that remains the job of the existing transform machinery.
+Numeric input is an INPUT SURFACE, not a transform system.

 Spatial selection/hover/inspection/placement state classes live in application/spatial-state/ (SpatialSelectionState, SpatialHoverState,